erhathaway/beano/README.md

 }
 ```

-Now when users consume in it their app, they can get debug information scoped to their current context.
+Now when users consume it in their app, they can get logs from the external context scoped to their current context.

 ```shell
 [current scopes]